PythonFreeCourse/lms/README.md

 3. [Docker](https://docs.docker.com/docker-for-windows/install/) and docker-compose

 ### Minimal setup
-This setup is for debug purposes and will use sqlite database and frontend only. <br />
+This setup is for debug purposes and will use sqlite database and frontend only.

 Steps to do:
-1. clone this repo
+1. Clone this repository.
-2. set environment variables
+2. Set environment variables.
-3. run the app
+3. Run the application.

 ```bash
 git clone https://github.com/PythonFreeCourse/lms